BrianWhelanDublin/milestone-project-4/README.md

 - #### Icons
   - I've used icons in this project for the navigation on mobile sites and the social media links in the footer.
-  - All icons have been optained from Line Awsome.
+  - All icons have been obtained from Line Awsome.

 ## Features